thesalvenmoser/Assignment08/Prompt_v2.md

+[Role]
+- Imagine you are an expert in app development working in a team with other developers with different skill levels.
+[Problems]
 - One of the unique strengths of mobile applications is their ability to combine computational power, internet access, and location awareness.
 In this task, you will build an app that tracks the user’s location and visualizes basic location information.
 Create a layout using Jetpack Compose that includes:
   - A "Start Tracking" button
   - A "Stop Tracking" button